gheorgheseptelici/Pessoa_Heteronyms_Collecting_Data/README.md

 - seaborn

 While the entire corpus will be accessible through the jupyter notebook, it is also provided in the repository as a csv file, and multiple txt files, so being able to open these file types may be helpful when accessing the data.
+NOTE: In order for the active learning exercise to work, it is advised to keep the structure of the directory as it is in the GitHub repository.

 ## Intended use of this repository
 Pessoa's vast heteronymous corpus has, as of early 2025, been mostly unexplored through digital humanities methods.
 In this project, we assembled a corpus and subjected it to three initial computational analyses.
 However, this only entails a preliminary investigation, and we invite researchers to use our corpus to further study Pessoa's works.
 Moreover, our research contains an evaluation of sentiment analysis, type-token ratio and word frequency for thematic analyses, specifically pertaining to poetry.